gregoriomezquita/ml-agents/Reacher/Report.md

 DDPG has been chosen because it generally presents a better behavior and stability although at the expense of greater computing resources.
 To follow this project you can execute the python notebook [Continuous_Control.ipynb](Continuous_Control.ipynb).
 The agent is implemented in [ddpg.py](ddpg.py) which in turn needs [model.py](model.py) to define the network.
 At the end of the notebook there is a cell to execute the last agent saved in the **last_actor.pth** file as well as a cell to compare diferent configurations in the same plot.
+It is considered that the agent has learned when it gets a +30 reward for 100 episodes.
 ## First steps
 I started out with a Deep Deterministic Policy Gradient (DDPG) agent from [Udacity Deep Learning Nanodegree repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) for OpenAI Gym's BipedalWalker environment.
 I have reduced the number of fully connected layers from 3 to 2 in the definition of the critic to reduce complexity and gain a bit in process speed.